lablett/olio-clone/README.md

 ### Running The Application

-1. In your browser run `npm run dev`, the application should compile with no errors.
+1. In your terminal run `npm run dev`, the application should compile with no errors.
+If you do come across errors (particularly Windows users), please run `npm rebuild` and try again.
-2. Navigate to [http://localhost:3000](http://localhost:3000) and explore the items currently available!
+3. Navigate to [http://localhost:3000](http://localhost:3000) and explore the items currently available!

 ### Notes: